Best Bets for Earth Environment and Society

 Provides location-based analysis that can be used for market planning, site selection, customer targeting and other decisions.
 Use web-based GIS (Geographic Information System) mapping technology to visualize demographic, lifestyle, behavioural, psychographic (e.g., PRIZM5, Tapestry Segmentation) spending and business data for over 130 countries (including Canada).
 Data is derived from a variety of sources (e.g. Esri, Environics, Infogroup, Michael Bauer Research) and will vary for each country.
 Adding or importing your own data is supported.
 Maps, charts, infographics and reports can be created and saved for any area.

-The purpose of the Arctic Science and Technology Information System is to make information about northern Canada more accessible.
-The ASTIS database covers all subjects and contains two types of information: citations to publications and descriptions of research projects...
-Most of the citations in the database are to publications produced since 1978...
+Contains 84,000 records describing publications and research projects about northern Canada.
+Covers all subjects and contains two types of information: citations to publications and descriptions of research projects.
+Most of the citations in the database are to publications produced since 1978.
 Research projects are included from 1974.
 ASTIS is a project of the Arctic Institute of North America at the University of Calgary.

 Cross-search over 30 indexing, abstracting, and fulltext databases in a range of subjects.